Camp 2015 Instructor Bios

-For 21 years, I’ve owned Phoenix Fabric located in the town of Hammond on Co.
+For 22 years, I’ve owned Phoenix Fabric located in the town of Hammond on Co.
 Rt.
 6. I have a long arm quilt machine.
 I have taught classes at the store, Sunshine Quilters Guild and the Clayton Guild.
-I have also taught at quilt camp for several years and I am looking forward to teaching this year.
+I have also taught at quilt camp for the last 5 years and I am looking forward to teaching this year.

 Marlene Hart, Richville, NY

 Marlene joined 4-H when she was 8.
 She loved sewing from the very first lesson.
 After working in two other fabric stores for several years, she decided to open her own when her local fabric store closed.
 Hart Country Fabrics has been in business for 9 years.
 Marlene has helped 4-H kids with their sewing projects, taught classes in her shop and at quilt camp.

 Donna Hastings is a teacher and designer creating patterns for quilts that can be made in a weekend.
 Her quilts display her talents in landscapes, art, machine piecing, paper piecing and free-motion machine quilting.

 Jill has been quilting for over thirty years.
 She has been teaching classes, from beginner to advanced, for more than eighteen years.
 She has taught at Borderline Quilters Camp, the Adirondack Quilt Camp at Paul Smiths, guild workshops in Watertown and Cicero, adult education at SUNY Potsdam, and numerous other classes in the area.
 She loves machine piecing and learning new techniques.
 Her favorite quilts are scrap quilts

 I have been quilting since I was 15 (60 years this year).
 I have taught at Quilt Camp for many years.
 In addition, I have taught classes in Massena, Malone, Waddington and have helped many individuals to learn and enjoy quilting including my daughter, daughters-in-law and granddaughters.